 Today this car is still in it's original shape, showing the obvious age of the car by now, but still runs and looks great, little corrosion is starting to form on the silver bodywork, but it can still be considered an extremely rare Miura.

 At this time the car features black sills, custom four point harness for the driver and passenger, a nice touch are two chronographs mounted on the dashboard, this car also features the rivets all over the bodywork, painted in the bodycolor just like the factory did in the early Seventies.

-Note that this nr 5100 was the only 'period' dry sump SVJ (based on real Jota mechanicals), it is one of only two original SVJ's ( together with #5090) delivered by the factory.
-Note however that the second car, #5090, was a wet sump version.
+Note that this would have been only 'period' dry sump SVJ (based on real Jota mechanicals), and one of only two original SVJ ( together with #5090) delivered by the factory, still the second car, #5090, was a wet sump version.

 The other existing SVJ's (#4934 - #4990 - #4860 and now #4892) were originally delivered as standard SVs that were upgraded by the factory on special request from their owners, these cars were modified into the famous "SVJ look" at a later date.

-Also note that the #5100 was the last SVJ actually built and delivered during the Miura production, on August 31.
+This mystery car would have been the last SVJ actually built and delivered during the actual Miura production, on August 31.
 1972 to be exact, while #5090 was delivered only 6 days earlier, on August 25.
 1972.

 Miura SVJ # 4860 :